 When searching for new AFS Host Families, Volunteers, or Sending students, many volunteers find that social media is an effective tool for promotion and recruitment.
-However, there are a few best practices and rules to keep in mind when posting about AFS on social media.
+Marketing tips for social media can be viewed here, and the full Volunteer Social Media Policy can be viewed here.

 Many Area Teams use Facebook groups to communicate and share information and best practices.
 If your team does not have a Facebook group and you wish to create one, be sure to (a) check with your team leadership before doing so, and (b) ensure that you are creating a “closed group” and not a “page,” which is often public.
 A “closed group” is a private, invite-only group that enables volunteers, staff, and/or participants to discuss AFS information, news, and events that are not pertinent to the public.
 It is more conducive to collaboration and community than a page is.

 Once you create or join a “closed” Facebook group, you may invite the members of your choice.
 When you post in a closed group, generally only the approved group members will be able to see what you share; however, if a member of the group shares the post outside of the group or comments on a posting, both would be visible to the public and/or others outside of the group via their own Facebook News Feed.

 Please keep in mind, all AFS-USA Volunteers have agreed to adhere to the AFS-USA Volunteer Code of Conduct, which includes treating all program participants, families, fellow volunteers, and staff with respect and respecting the confidentiality of the same, whether online or in-person.
 Topics of a sensitive nature and those that may violate the privacy of any participant, host family, or volunteer, should not be shared in a closed Facebook group or on any public forum.
 For more information about the AFS-USA Code of Conduct and confidentiality within AFS, please see the AFS-USA Volunteer Agreement.

 Effective and compliant public posts